4dn-dcic/fish_omics_format/docs/source/extracell.rst

 Data Columns
 ------------

-Each row corresponds to data associated with an individual Cell.
+Each row corresponds to data associated with an individual extracellular ROI.

-The first column of this table is always Cell_ID.
+The first column of this table is always Extra_Cell_ROI_ID.
 The content and order of all other columns is at user's discretion.
 The order of the rows is at user's discretion.